Don’t worry about the facts. You can always find the ones you need.

 Will average out.

-Vehemence is the infallible sign of opinion.
+Demanding respect is the infallible sign of not deserving it.